2024 Start Right Course for Beginning School Leaders

 Dr. Jody Dennis is honored to have spent the past 30+ years in education.
 She has had the opportunity to be an educator as a Pre-K – grade 9 teacher, vice-principal, and principal.
 Presently, she is the Division Principal for Chinook’s Edge School Division, and was previously the principal at Penhold Elementary School and Poplar Ridge School in Chinook’s Edge.
 She has a Master of Education degree in Leadership and School Improvement from the University of Alberta and a Doctorate in Education in Senior Leadership in K-12 Education from the University of Calgary.
 Jody has had the opportunity to be involved with the Literacy Steering Committee and the Learning Commons Visioning Committee for Chinook’s Edge School Division.
 She has a passion for Instructional Leadership and enjoys working alongside teachers to improve teaching and learning.
 Jody resides in Red Deer and enjoys spending time with her husband, Wade, and her two boys.
 This is the 9th consecutive year that Jody will be presenting at the Start Right short course.

 Ray Hoppins has spent more than 30 years as a teacher, vice-principal, principal, and central office leader in Vegreville, Innisfail, Sundre, and Olds.
 Ray has a Master of Education degree in Educational Leadership from the University of Calgary and is currently the Associate Superintendent of People Services with Chinook’s Edge School Division.
 His teaching and leadership experiences transcend all grade levels from pre-kindergarten to grade 12.
 Ray served on the executive of the CESD School Administrators’ Association for many years and has played leadership roles on local and provincial committees in the areas of communication, mathematics, assessment for learning, program evaluation, and teacher supervision & evaluation.
 He has facilitated ATA and CASS professional development sessions for teachers and administrators on topics such as educational technology and school-based leadership.
 As a teacher, he served as a Pure Math 30 marker and item-writer for Alberta Education, as well as a math consultant for Central Alberta Regional Consortium.
 Ray is active in his community and enjoys playing and coaching a variety of sports.
 He was raised on a family farm in Central Alberta and currently resides in Olds with his wife Sandi.
-They have two children in post-secondary studies and two children in high school.
-Ray has also presented at the Start Right Short Course for the last 17 years.
+They have four grown children who regularly reach out for help with laundry, finances, and auto repair.
+Ray has presented at the Start Right Short Course for the last 18 years.

 Day 4 – Friday, July 5, 2024